Unknown

 0

-Human subcutaneous dirofilariasis: the ‘migrating’ skin tumor
+Human subcutaneous dirofilariasis: the 'migrating' skin tumor.

-ABSTRACT: Abstract A 46-year-old woman presented with facial pain and discomfort.
+ABSTRACT: A 46-year-old woman presented with facial pain and discomfort.
 Diagnosis of subcutaneous dirofilariasis was reached after several months from symptom onset.
 Dirofilariasis should be suspected, also in non-endemic areas, in patients with a migrating subcutaneous nodule.
 Plastic surgery is preferred, as the face is often involved.

-SUBMITTER: Mistry M
+SUBMITTER: Mistry MA

-PROVIDER: S-EPMC8592590 | biostudies-literature |
+PROVIDER: S-EPMC8592590 | biostudies-literature | 2021

 REPOSITORIES: biostudies-literature